UBC-MDS/DSCI-554_Survey/README.md

 What gender do you identify with?

 - Different genders may be socialized to report stress differently.
+They may also have different operating system preferences.

 What is your age?